Salaah01/pandas-data-cleaner/README.md

 clean_data(dataframe, [RemoveColumns], remove_columns=["id", "status"])
 ```

-`clean_data` will instantiate each cleaning strategy, in this case, just `RemoveColumns` providing the dataframe as a required initial parameter as well as passing any keyword arguments to the function.
+`clean_data` will instantiate each cleaning strategy, in this case, just `RemoveColumns` providing the data frame as a required initial parameter as well as passing any keyword arguments to the function.

 Each strategy would then set both the `dataframe` and each keyword argument to the self object.